 With other policies this is guesswork and prediction, as is the success rate.

-How much would a Carbon Currency based on Universal Carbon Credits cost?
+How much would a Carbon Currency based on Carbon Allowances cost?

 Compared to the “free” option of doing nothing or “business as usual”, a carbon currency has a large, up-front cost with manageable, contained, on-going running costs similar to VAT or MwSt.